-Small group seminars
+Tutorials and small group seminars

-Small group seminars, also known as integrative or supervision seminars, are the bridge between theory and practice.
-In weekly seminars with fellow students, you will have time to discuss your internship/field placement experiences and develop strategies and interventions to improve your professional skills.
+Tutorials and small group seminars, also known as integrative or supervision seminars, are the bridge between theory and practice.
+In biweekly, one-on-one tutorials with your faculty adviser and in weekly seminars with fellow students, you will have time to discuss your internship/field placement experiences and develop strategies and interventions to improve your professional skills.